Southern red bishop: Taxonomy

 In 1751 the English naturalist George Edwards included an illustration and a description of the southern red bishop in the fourth volume of his A Natural History of Uncommon Birds.
 He used the English name "The Grenadier".
 Edwards based his hand-coloured etching on a live bird kept at the home of George Shelvocke in Greenwich.
 Edwards was told that the bird had come from Angola.
 When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the southern red bishop with the buntings in the genus Emberiza.
 Linnaeus included a brief description, coined the binomial name Emberiza orix and cited Edwards' work.
-The southern red bishop is now one of 17 species placed in the genus Euplectes that was introduced in 1829 by the English naturalist William John Swainson.
-The genus name combines the Ancient Greek eu meaning "fine" or "good" with the New Latin plectes meaning "weaver".
+The southern red bishop is now one of 17 species placed in the genus Euplectes that was introduced in 1829 by the English naturalist William Swainson.
+The genus name combines the Ancient Greek eu meaning "fine" or "good" with the Neo-Latin plectes meaning "weaver".
 The specific epithet orix is from Latin oryza meaning "rice".
 The southern red bishop is considered to be monotypic: no subspecies are recognised.